 It’s unlikely someone with borderline personality disorder (BPD) will suddenly show symptoms.
-Instead, they’re triggered into feeling the way they do.
+Instead, a person is triggered into feeling the way they do.
 From an outside perspective, this can be confusing.
-Leaving you to ask what triggers someone with borderline personality disorder.
+And you may ask, “What triggers someone with borderline personality disorder?”

-BPD triggers vary depending on a number of factors, including previous experiences and overall personality.
-However, there are some factors that remain consistent among everyone with BPD.
+BPD triggers vary depending on several factors, including previous experiences and overall personality.
+However, some factors are consistent among everyone with BPD.

 BPD Triggers Defined

-Many use the term “trigger,” but its exact meaning remains misunderstood.
+Many use the term “trigger,” but its meaning remains misunderstood.

-Simply put, in terms of BPD, a trigger refers to an event that causes BPD symptoms to be apparent.
-This event can be external (something you experience from outside) or internal (something you experience from inside, such as thought or memory). ¹
+Simply put, a trigger refers to an event that causes BPD symptoms to be apparent.
+This event can be external (something you experience from the outside) or internal (something you experience from the inside, such as thought or memory). ¹

-Therefore, triggers can develop by other people or the person struggling with BPD.
-If you’re helping a loved one with BPD, recognizing triggers is essential for helping them manage their condition.
+Therefore, triggers can develop by other people or the person who struggles with BPD.
+If you’re helping a loved one with BPD, it’s essential to recognize triggers to help them manage their condition.

 External Triggers – BPD and Relationships